ci-for-research/gitlab-runner/README.md

 *The script will ask you for a token for your new runner, you can find such token in the configuration of the CI/CD at the mirror repository that Gitlab automatically creates for you.
 See the [configuration instructions](https://docs.gitlab.com/ee/ci/runners/#registering-a-specific-runner-with-a-project-registration-token).*

 ### Tags
-*GitlabCI* makes use of [tags](https://docs.gitlab.com/ee/ci/yaml/#tags) to select specific runner from the available pool.
+*GitlabCI* makes use of [tags](https://docs.gitlab.com/ee/ci/yaml/#tags) to select a specific runner from the available pool.
 You can create your own tag to name your `gitlab-runner` and use it as default.
 You can replace the name of the tag in the [playbook.yml](https://github.com/NLESC-JCER/gitlab_runner/blob/master/playbook.yml) file.